arthurlee/LeetCodeOJ-ALSolution/README.md

 # Introduction
-Here is my solutions for LeetCode OJ.
-It tries to find the solution for all supported langauges.
+Here are my solutions for LeetCode OJ.
+They try to find the solution for all supported languages.
 It's the big challenge for me.

 # Problems
 - [1.
 Two Sum] (https://leetcode.com/problems/two-sum)